-Within 15 days of receipt, the GST officer will check the application whether for its completeness in all aspects and intimate the claimant in RFD-03 if anything was missed out to be declared or annexed, requesting for a fresh application.
+Within 15 days of receipt, the GST officer will check the application for its completeness in all aspects and intimate the claimant in RFD-03 if anything was missed out to be declared or annexed, requesting for a fresh application.

 The GST officer has 60 days from the date of receipt of RFD-02 on filing refund application complete in all respects, to pass the order of sanction of refund claim.

-Note that the refund processing of all taxes (IGST, CGST and SGST/UTGST) can be done by the Central /State tax authority.
-But the Payment of refund will be done by the respective Central Tax authority for IGST/SGST and State Tax authority for SGST/UTGST.
-For this purpose, the GST officer who issued refund order may communicate with the respective tax authorities of State/UT to initiate Payment, within seven working days of issuing order.
+The GST officer assigned for refund is mentioned on the applicant’s RFD-02.
+Note that the refund processing of all taxes (IGST, CGST and SGST/UTGST) can be done by the central/state tax authority.
+But the payment of the refund will be done by the respective central tax authority for IGST/CGST and state tax authority for SGST/UTGST.
+For this purpose, the GST officer who issued the refund order may communicate with the respective tax authorities of central/state/UT to initiate payment within seven working days of issuing orders.